ST. MARY RIVER

 The Upper Columbia River in southern B.C. is one of the finest tailwater fisheries in North America.
 The average rainbow trout landed starts at about 16 inches, with 20-inch fish common.
 Big rainbows, up to 28 inches, are caught and released every year.

 The fly fishing techniques we use to fish this River are varied.
 Our philosophy is simple.
 Give the fish what they are feeding on.
-Some times that is dry flies.
-Other times, nymphs or streamers will work best.
+Some times that is dry flies, other times, nymphs or streamers work best.
 We always have three sets of rods ready to go so that you will be able to fish according to daily, or hourly conditions.
-You will have the option of fishing from shore, or from the boat, depending on where you are on the River.
+You will have the option of fishing from the broad cobbled shorelines, or from the boat, depending on where you are on the River.

 The Upper Columbia River is truly an exceptional tailwater fishery.
 If you are up for the challenge of big rainbows, and aren't afraid to do a little work to catch them, then this fishing experience is for you.

-The Upper Columbia River is broken down into four distinct river reaches.
+We break the 35 miles of the Upper Columbia River into four distinct fishing reaches.
 The four sections include: The Castlegar Run, the stretch from Genelle to Murphy Creek, Mary's Run and the Fort Shepherd Flats portion.
 Click here for more details.

 Upper Columbia River Rainbow